lukemoore66/FastCaption/README.md

 7. Repeat as needed

 Configuration:
-All of your presets are stored in a cfg file inside directory you have chosen to edit images
+Presets are stored in a cfg file inside the directory you have chosen to edit your images in.

-The preset template is stored in the cap.cfg file, you can change this to suit you own needs
+The default preset template is stored in the cap.cfg file, you can change this to suit you own needs.

-The window will scale to 90% of your primary monitor's vertical resolution, to allow for as many presets as possible, if you change monitor resolution, your presets may get truncated, so keep a backup!
+The window will scale to 90% of your primary monitor's vertical resolution, to allow for as many presets as possible, if you change the resolution, your presets may get truncated, so keep a backup!

 ![Screenshot](screenshot.png)